uPortal-Project/uPortal-web-components/@uportal/dashboard-carousel/README.md

 - `debug` (optional, boolean, default: false): when enabled debug mode skips oauth authentication.
 - `layout-api-url` (optional, string, default: "/uPortal/api/v4-3/dlm/layout.json"): url to layout for carousel to use.
-- `region` (optional, string, default: "dashboard"): name of the region in the layout that should be displayed.
+- `region-name` (optional, string, default: "dashboard"): name of the region in the layout that should be displayed.